mateuszklimek/datametrics/README.md

 ## Running tests.

-For running tests use py.test example:
+For running tests use py.test example, you need to setup env variables for that, they could be dummy ones as tests are not really sending real data

 ```bash
 py.test tests/*